Diagnosed with breast cancer: What now?

-The first days after diagnosis – what decisions do I need to make?
+During the first days after diagnosis – what decisions do you need to make?
 Here’s a checklist to help.

 Being diagnosed with breast cancer and all the information that comes with it can feel overwhelming at first.
 We have prepared a checklist with practical information and tips to help you make decisions in the time between getting the diagnosis and starting treatment.